AugusDogus/opentab/README.md

 ### 5. Load the Extension

-For the Chrome extension, load `apps/extension/build/chrome-mv3-dev` as an unpacked extension in Chrome.
+For the Chrome extension, load `apps/extension/build/chrome-mv2-dev` as an unpacked extension.

+> **Note:** This extension uses Manifest V2 with SSE for real-time tab delivery, targeting Helium browser.
+See [why MV2](#why-manifest-v2) below.

 ## Available Scripts